 Friday, October 31: Halloween.
-Students in Grades K-6 may wear appropriate (non-violent) costumes.
+Students in Grades K-6 may bring and change into appropriate (non-violent) costumes.
 Masks may not be worn, since frequently they get in the way of vision.
 All students in K-8 may dress down.
 Students in Grades 1-8 will participate in Spooky Sports activities.
 Students in grades K-6 will participate in a Costume Parade in the afternoon.

 Check out the CBS News coverage of St. Matthias and the IB Opening Ceremony. https://www.youtube.com/watch?v=TY_Z1MhUZ60&feature=youtu.be

 St. Matthias teachers, students, and parents were joined by: